John 1:21: Commentary from the Church Fathers

 Gregory the Great: "These words gave rise to a very different question.
 In another place, our Lord, when asked by His disciples concerning the coming of Elias, replied, If ye will receive it, this is Elias.
 (Mat.
 11:14) But John says, I am not Elias.
-How is he then a preacher of the truth, if he agrees not with what that very Truth declares?"
+How is he then a preacher of the truth, if he agrees not with what that very Truth declares?...
+But if we examine the truth accurately, that which sounds inconsistent, will be found not really so.
+The Angel told Zacharias concerning John, He shall go before Him in the spirit and power of Elias.
+(Luke 1:17) As Elias then will preach the second advent of our Lord, so John preached His first; as the former will come as the precursor of the Judge, so the latter was made the precursor of the Redeemer.
+John was Elias in spirit, not in person: and what our Lord affirms of the spirit, John denies of the Person: there being a kind of propriety in this; viz. that our Lord to His disciples should speak spiritually of John, and that John, in answering the carnal multitude, should speak of his body, not of his spirit."

 Origen: "Some one will say that John was ignorant that he was Elias; as those say, who maintain, from this passage the doctrine of a second incorporation, as though the soul took up a new body, after leaving its old one.
 For the Jews, it is said, asking John by the Levites and priests, whether he is Elias, suppose the doctrine of a second body to be already certain; as though it rested upon tradition, and were part of their secret system.
 To which question, however, John replies, I am not Elias: not being acquainted with his own prior existence.
 But how is it reasonable to imagine, if John were a prophet enlightened by the Spirit, and had revealed so much concerning the Father, and the Only-Begotten, that he could be so in the dark as to himself, as not to know that his own soul had once belonged to Elias?"

-Gregory the Great: "But if we examine the truth accurately, that which sounds inconsistent, will be found not really so.
-The Angel told Zacharias concerning John, He shall go before Him in the spirit and power of Elias.
-(Luke 1:17) As Elias then will preach the second advent of our Lord, so John preached His first; as the former will come as the precursor of the Judge, so the latter was made the precursor of the Redeemer.
-John was Elias in spirit, not in person: and what our Lord affirms of the spirit, John denies of the Person: there being a kind of propriety in this; viz. that our Lord to His disciples should speak spiritually of John, and that John, in answering the carnal multitude, should speak of his body, not of his spirit."